 2. Employees or agencies of the International Anthony Burgess Foundation, or anyone else connected with the Competition, may not enter the Competition.

 3. By entering the Competition you are accepting these terms and conditions.

-4. To enter the Competition, you must submit a review of new work in the arts of not more than 1000 words in length via the website www.anthonyburgess.org or by post to Observer / Anthony Burgess Prize for Arts Journalism, International Anthony Burgess Foundation, Engine House, 3 Cambridge Street, Manchester, M1 5BY.
+4. To enter the Competition, You must submit a review of new work in the arts of not more than 800 words in length via the website www.anthonyburgess.org or by post to Observer / Anthony Burgess Prize for Arts Journalism, International Anthony Burgess Foundation, Engine House, 3 Cambridge Street, Manchester, M1 5BY.

 6. The maximum length of entries must be not greater than 800 words.
 Titles are included in the word count.

-8. Entries can be from anywhere in the world, but all work must be word processed and written in English.
+8. Entries can be from anywhere in the world, but all work must be word-processed and written in English.
 Translations into English of work written in other languages can be accepted, provided that the source text is the entrant’s own original work and has not been published (in print or on a website including blogs and social networking sites) or submitted for consideration elsewhere; translations into English of work published (in print or on a website including blogs and social networking sites) elsewhere in other languages will not be accepted.

-10. Postal entrants will be required to pay an entry fee of £10 by cheque with their entry and will receive a letter acknowledging receipt of payment (at the time of payment) and a letter acknowledging receipt of entry (normally within 28 days of entry, once the entry has been processed and checked).
+10. Postal entrants will be required to pay an entry fee of £10 by cheque with their entry and will receive a note acknowledging receipt of entry and payment (normally within 28 days of entry, once the entry has been processed and checked).
 Cheques should be payable to International Anthony Burgess Foundation.

-11. There is no restriction on the number of times You can enter the Competition.
+11. There is no restriction on the number of times you can enter the Competition.

-15. By submitting an entry to the Competition, You give Guardian News and Media Group:
+14. By submitting an entry to the Competition, you give Guardian News and Media Group:

 a.
 Permission for your entry to be published on www.guardian.co.uk and grant GNM a non-exclusive, royalty-free, worldwide licence to republish your Competition entry in electronic format and hard copy for purposes connected with the Competition; and